Schoodic Peninsula Acadia National Park

 Ready to Explore More?

-You can also step back and explore more of Acadia’s coastline in our guide to Beaches in Acadia National Park.
-From the golden sand of Sand Beach to the calm waters of Echo Lake, these spots offer a very different perspective on the park.
-Together, they round out the full picture of Acadia’s shoreline — wild, rugged, and surprisingly diverse.
+When you’ve had your fill of the surf and sea, turn your attention to the softer side of Acadia’s shoreline in our guide to Beaches in Acadia National Park.
+From the golden sands and dramatic headlands of Sand Beach to the calm, forest-rimmed waters of Echo Lake Beach, these spots show a gentler but equally beautiful face of the park.
+Together, they capture the full spectrum of Acadia’s coastal magic — from thunderous waves to tranquil freshwater reflections.

 The Schoodic Peninsula is Acadia’s quieter side — rugged coastline, forest trails, and ocean views away from the Bar Harbor crowds.